Learn about Commencement and review academic requirements necessary for graduation from Emmanuel College.

 Degree Application

-Students not currently enrolled who plan to graduate: Students who are not currently enrolled at Emmanuel should complete the following Degree Application.
+Students not currently enrolled who plan to graduate: Students who are not currently enrolled at Emmanuel should contact the Office of the Registrar at regmail [at] emmanuel.edu about their intentions for degree completion and a staff member will work with these students on the information and documentation required.

 Degree Conferral and Final Transcript: View information on Emmanuel’s degree conferral and the final transcript:

-(Undergraduate—A+S and GPP Undergraduate Students Only)
+Latin Honors (Undergraduate—A+S and GPP Undergraduate Students Only)

 Latin Honors are available to undergraduate students only.
 Graduate students do not earn honors.
 Latin Honors is determined on the percentage of the graduating class.
 All grades must be in to determine Latin Honors.
 December graduates will have their GPA calculated with the percentages determined from the previous May degree conferral.
 Students will be notified of any Latin Honors earned the night before commencement via an email from the Registrar’s Office.
 Students will find out if they received Distinction in the Field from Academic Affairs.